-Teaching Assistants (weekly office hours; appointments at other times are available upon request; emails will be answered):
+Teaching Assistant (weekly office hours; appointments at other times are available upon request; emails will be answered):

-Rafael Bacha (he/him/his) (RafaelBacha@cmail.carleton.ca) Thereza Yogi (she/her/hers) (TherezaYogi@cmail.carleton.ca)
+Thereza Yogi (she/her/hers) (TherezaYogi@cmail.carleton.ca)

 COURSE DESCRIPTION:

 ERTH 3806A Structural Geology [0.5 credit]: Structures and deformational processes in a variety of crustal settings.
 Applications to geological engineering and mineral and petroleum exploration.
 Prerequisites: ERTH 2105 and ERTH 2406.
 Lecture two hours a week and laboratory three hours a week.